Friends Committee on National Legislation: History and impact

-After Congress entered World War II in 1940, Quakers opposed the war as a matter of conscience.
+During the discussions in the US in 1940 regarding World War II, Quakers opposed the war as a matter of conscience.
 Friends from 22 Yearly Meetings came to Richmond, Indiana, a city that has historically embraced Quaker values, for a conference to address the national draft.
 This conference set the stage for a subsequent gathering of 52 Quakers in Richmond from June 11–12, 1943.
 That gathering gave birth to the Friends Committee on National Legislation (FCNL) to influence U.S. government decisions related to war and peace.

 FCNL's advocacy in solidarity with Native Americans and Alaska Natives dates back to 1956 when the government finalized its plans to prevent flooding in Pittsburgh by building the Kinzua Dam to divert the Allegheny River.
 The Seneca Nation lost 10,000 acres of its Allegany Territory.

 The organization's subsequent work with Native Americans was based largely on a series of consultations by a group equally made up of tribal and yearly meeting representatives.
 These consultations led to opposition to the U.S. government's termination policy that ended federal recognition of many tribes as government entities.
 It catalyzed grassroots support for adequate funding for schools and healthcare (e.g., the Indian Health Care Improvement Act (P.L.
 94-437) to improve the Indian Health Service), for the Alaska Native Claims Settlement Act (P.L.
 92-203), and for oil rights for the Osage Nation.
 In 2017, FCNL started a Native American Advocacy Program led by a young Native American.
 Its focus has largely been on the reauthorization of the Violence Against Women Act.

 FCNL's first 30 years were also marked by efforts to stop violent conflict around the world and address root causes.
 Its legislative policy is rooted in the belief that there is that of God in every person.
-This belief has fueled the Quakers’ longstanding Peace Testimony—promoting peace and refraining from violence and actively opposing war.
-Peace testimony has governed FCNL’s work to prevent war, minimize the threat of war, and promote peace since its beginning.
+This belief has fueled the Quakers' longstanding Peace Testimony—promoting peace and refraining from violence and actively opposing war.
+Peace testimony has governed FCNL's work to prevent war, minimize the threat of war, and promote peace since its beginning.

 From providing relief to Europe during and after World War II, defeating congressional proposals for mandatory military training for young men, and opposing civil defense measures to playing a significant role in the creation of the Peace Corps in 1961, FCNL has remained steadfast in its commitment to the peace testimony, manifested by ending and preventing war.

 FCNL has opposed nuclear weapons since their creation.
 During the Cuban Missile Crisis, FCNL called for United Nations negotiations rather than military intervention to mitigate the possibility of tensions escalating to war.
 FCNL's advocacy was key to the establishment of the Treaty on the Non-Proliferation of Nuclear Weapons in 1968, which went into effect in 1970 and was extended indefinitely in 1995.